LWFlouisa/BunkerType/Researchers/Tools.md

 ## Merchants
 Refinement of marchant system.
 Right now the idea is to implement Shoe Merchants / Cobblers, rather than traditional armor shops.

+## Enemy Behaviours
+This extends and enhances behaviours beyond traditional Sega Genesis enemies, with the eventual goal of making smarter enemies that can run efficiently on older game consoles.